ricsanfre/pi-cluster/docs/_docs/ansible-instructions.md

 ```shell
 make ansible-credentials
 ```
-Credentials for external cloud services (IONOS DNS API credentials) are asked during the execution of the playbook.
+Credentials for external cloud services (IONOS DNS API credentials) or Github PAT are asked during the execution of the playbook.

 ### Prepare PXE server